This is a guest post by Todd Harvey, acquisitions coordinator at the American Folklife Center (AFC).

 The American Folklife Center is pleased to announce a major acquisition, the Cooperative Recreation Service collection (AFC 2016/051) donated to the Center by fiddler, scholar, and publisher Bruce Greene.

-The Cooperative Recreation Service is a publishing company founded during the 1930s by Lynn and Kathryn Rohrbaugh.
+The Cooperative Recreation Service is a publishing company founded during the 1930s by Katherine and Lynn Rohrbough.
 Known for its hundreds of pocket-sized booklets of games, songs, and dances from the United States and around the world, in its heyday the company gave structure to entertainment in summer camps, Girl Scout gatherings, and church halls.
 These publications provided a foundational element of American vernacular community singing and dancing during the mid-20th century.
 At present, Greene and company do business as World Around Songs, based in Burnsville, NC.

 The Handy Play Party Book is a well-known example.
 Published originally in 1940, it provides song texts, melodies, and dancing figures to common early 20th century play party songs such as “Skip to My Lou” and “Jim Along Josie.”
 It serves as a practical contemporary publication to Benjamin Botkin’s American Play-Party Song (1937).

 But the Rohrbaughs did not limit themselves to American genres, instead publishing early anthologies of songs from Japan (1958),